dexie/dexie-website/docs/Dexie/Dexie.use().md

 ```

 In essence, all mutating operations are bulk-oriented.
-Theres only bulkPut(), bulkAdd(), bulkDelete() and deleteRange().
+There's only bulkPut(), bulkAdd(), bulkDelete() and deleteRange().
 Currently all of these four are reached through a single method mutate().

 Interface definitions for DBCore is found [here](https://github.com/dexie/Dexie.js/blob/master/src/public/types/dbcore.d.ts)